Why “Moderation” is a Poo Emoji

 I can’t MODERATE cheese or wine.
 Therefore, Italy is like an entire country for me to abstain from. #SoSad

-Something that we have uncovered in our Swim Bike Fuel program is two-fold:
+Something that I have uncovered is two-fold:

 1) Some people are moderators and some people are abstainers by nature.